dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 With Dapr Workflow in beta stage comes the following limitation(s):

-- **State stores:** For the {{% dapr-latest-version cli="true" %}} beta release of Dapr Workflow, you're not able to use NoSQL databases.
-Only SQL databases are supported in the latest release.
+- **State stores:** For the {{% dapr-latest-version cli="true" %}} beta release of Dapr Workflow, using the NoSQL databases as a state store results in limitations around storing internal states.
+For example, CosmosDB has a maximum single operation item limit of only 100 states in a single request.

-- **Application instances:** For the {{% dapr-latest-version cli="true" %}} beta release of Dapr Workflow, only a maximum of 2 application instances is supported.
+- **Horizontal scaling:** For the {{% dapr-latest-version cli="true" %}} beta release of Dapr Workflow, if you scale out Dapr sidecars or your application pods to more than 2, then the concurrency of the workflow execution drops.
+It is recommended to test with 1 or 2 instances, and no more than 2.

 ## Watch the demo